 This is a steal by the bottle, as restaurants charge much more for it on their menus.
 It features a blend of Negroamaro, Primitivo, and Cabernet Sauvignon, and the perfect balance of fruit and tannin.
 It pairs well with a wide selection of foods.
 "Our customers buy this wine for parties frequently and then come back for more," says Heather Tarter of Main Street Wine and Gourmet in Orleans, MA.

 3. Wolffer Estate 2013 Rosé, $17

-This sweet rosé is filled with vibrant fruity notes, like apple, kiwi, cantaloupe, and mint — an ideal blend for a summer wedding.
-Since it pairs well with hors d'oeurves like shrimp and soft cheese, this is ideal for cocktail hour.
+Filled with vibrant fruity notes like apple, kiwi, cantaloupe, and mint, this sweet rosé is an ideal blend for a summer wedding.
+Since it pairs well with hors d'oeuvres like shrimp and soft cheese, this is perfect for cocktail hour.

 This Pinot Noir is from California and has a bit less strawberry fruit than a typical Provence or Rhone Rosé.
 Tarter considers this one of her personal favorites.
-Of the subtly earthy wine she says, "I love Rosé made of Pinot Noir, often called vin gris.
+Of the subtle earthy wine, she says, "I love Rosé made of Pinot Noir, often called Vin Gris.
 I find that many red wine drinkers prefer Pinot Noir Rosé for its flavor profile."